ABOUT STUDYING IN AUSTRIA

 USA StudyAbroad is a new initiative of the US State Department to increase and diversify US study abroad opportunities and to prepare students for 21st-century jobs and global challenges.
-Its website provides general information about studying abroad in addition to US and foreign scholarships and more.
+Its website provides general information about studying abroad, US and foreign scholarships, and more.

-The Ministry of Science, Research and Economy is the federal government agency responsible for higher education in Austria.
+The Austrian Federal Ministry of Education, Science and Research is the federal government agency responsible for higher education in Austria.
 This website serves as a good starting point if you are looking for in-depth information (e.g., full texts of federal laws establishing university programs).

-"Uni-Wegweiser" (Study Guide) is another guide to Austrian universities in English; it provides links to fields of study and respective curricula.
+"Uni-Wegweiser" is another guide to Austrian universities in English; it provides links to fields of study and respective curricula.

 Austrian Summer Schools+